 As you can see in the picture above, I like to have a rhythm group made up of many layers.
-In addition to the usual elements (kick, snare, and hi hat), there is percussion, other snare and hi hat layers, and some fills here and there.
+In addition to the usual elements (kick, snare, and hi-hat), there is percussion, other snare and hi-hat layers, and some fills here and there.
 In my opinion, the key to a solid drum mix is to first mix all of the rhythmic elements using only volume and panning.
-Equalizing, phase shifting, and coloring with effects should be done later and only if they are necessary.
+Equalizing, phase shifting and colouring with effects should be done later and only if they are necessary.

 Adding an overall compressor on the group track is a good move at this point.
 It tightens and polishes the groove; and in this case, it adds some harmonic distortion which makes those high frequencies more pleasant to the ear.

 Arranging this type of music is not rocket science but it requires some experimentation here and there.
 Some unexpected behaviour may spice up your creativity and lead you to something fresh and unusual.
 I always start with the intro.
 It is about a minute long and leads to a first break before the drop.
 I immediately introduce the kick drum in the first second of the arrangement followed by some basic rhythm elements.
 This is important in order to be DJ friendly.